Table of Contents

 - Always verify who you are talking to through an independent channel

-- Call the company directly using a number from their official website
+- Call the company directly using a number from their official website, not a number provided in the suspicious message

 - Be suspicious of unexpected contact, even from people who seem to know you